 Bone is not inert scaffolding; it is living tissue in constant renewal.
 Throughout life, cells called osteoclasts resorb old or damaged bone while osteoblasts lay down new bone in its place — a balanced cycle known as remodelling.
 Osteoporosis develops when that balance tips: resorption outpaces formation, and the skeleton loses more bone than it rebuilds.
 Aging drives this shift, and in women the loss of estrogen after menopause accelerates it sharply, which is why postmenopausal osteoporosis is so common.

-There is a deeper cellular story here that matters for regenerative thinking.
 Osteoblasts arise from mesenchymal stem cells (MSCs) living in the bone marrow — the same progenitor pool that can also become fat cells.
-In osteoporosis, this stem-cell balance appears to shift: the marrow MSCs tend to favour becoming adipocytes (fat) over osteoblasts (bone), and their bone-building capacity declines.
+In osteoporosis, this stem-cell balance appears to shift: the marrow MSCs tend to favour becoming adipocytes (fat) over osteoblasts (bone), and their bone-building capacity declines [2][3].
 The result is not just too much resorption but too little formation at the very source.
 Once trabecular architecture is lost, it does not simply grow back on its own — which is exactly why a therapy aimed at the stem-cell root of bone formation is such an appealing, if unproven, idea.

 Why mesenchymal stem cells are a candidate